ShaneMcGovernIE/Get-OrgChart/README.md

 # Get-OrgChart
-This script gets a list of all users in the directory with a job title, gets the manager of each user, and exports the user and manager information to an Excel file.
+This script gets a list of all users in Azure AD along with their job title, email, manager and manager email and exports the user and manager information to an Excel file.